 (Please note that the percentages contained in this post may or may not be 100% accurate.)

-- 4 large boneless, skinless chicken breasts (about 2 1/2 – 3 pounds)
+- 4 large large boneless skinless chicken breasts (about 2 1/2 – 3 pounds)

-- 2 packages (8 ounces each) cream cheese, light or regular, softened to room temperature
+- 2 packages (8-ounces each) light or regular cream cheese, softened to room temperature

 - 1 teaspoon garlic powder